-In 2012, in line with the latest European Directives, the Portuguese legal framework for the electricity and natural gas sectors allow that transmission activity is developed by a vertically integrated company.
-In this case, however, the transmission system operator must be a legal entity separate from the rest of the companies, forming an independent transmission operator ('the ITO').
-The ITO must observe strict independence obligations and comply with several independence criteria in order to avoid the falling foul of discriminatory behaviours, namely with those set out in Article 9 of the aforementioned Directives.
-The compliance with such obligations and independence criteria is assured by means of a certification process, monitored by ERSE and the European Commission, that the ITO must fulfil in order to develop such activity.
+In 2012, in line with the latest European directives, the Portuguese legal framework for the electricity and natural gas sectors allows transmission activity to be developed by a vertically integrated company.
+In this case, however, the transmission system operator must be a legal entity separate from the rest of the companies, forming an independent transmission operator (ITO).
+The ITO must observe strict independence obligations and comply with several independence criteria to avoid falling foul of discriminatory behaviours, namely those set out in Article 9 of Directives 2009/72/EC and 2009/73/EC.
+Compliance with such obligations and independence criteria is assured by means of a certification process, monitored by ERSE and the European Commission, that the ITO must fulfil in order to develop such activity.

 The distribution of electricity and natural gas is subject to a legal unbundling regime.
 This means that operators of distribution networks must be independent from a legal, organisational and decision-making process standpoint from other activities unrelated to distribution.
-Distribution companies who serve fewer than 100,000 clients are not subject to the legal unbundling regime, but they must still implement accounting and functioning unbundling measures.
+Distribution companies that serve fewer than 100,000 clients are not subject to the legal unbundling regime, but they must still implement accounting and functioning unbundling measures.